-Broadwater County was created February 9, 1895, taking the Missouri River valley portions of Jefferson and Meagher Counties.
-This was an attempt to make everyday life more efficient for the 4,000 people of the valley.
-Commerce and legal required a long trek over mountain ranges to the county seats in White Sulphur Springs or Boulder.
-This division was made possible by hard work of the then State Senator Gordon Watt and Lieutenant Governor A. E. Spriggs.
-Newly created Broadwater County included 1,238 square miles of the headwaters of the Missouri River basin.
+Broadwater County was created February 9, 1895, from the Missouri River valley portions of Jefferson and Meagher Counties.
+This was to make everyday life more efficient for the 4,000 people of the valley.
+Commerce and government interactions required a long trek over mountain ranges to the county seats in White Sulphur Springs or Boulder.
+The county's creation was made

-The region was first explored by the Lewis & Clark - Corps of Discovery on July 24, 1805 with wellknown locations still visible including the Crimson Bluffs, Yorks Islands, and the Little Gates of the Mountains.
+The region was first explored by the Lewis & Clark - Corps of Discovery on July 24, 1805 with well-known locations still visible including the Crimson Bluffs, Yorks Islands, and the Little Gates of the Mountains.
 Gold was discovered in the region on Confederate Gulch in 1864, creating a gold boom to the region.
 580,550 ounces of placer gold was removed from this mining district alone.
 At today's prices, this district produced \$775 million dollars of gold, most being recovered over 5 years.